AlbertoVictorRebello/DIO-PhilipsFullstackDeveloperYouAreYou/README.md

 </div>

 # Presentation
 This repository is part of the bootcamp ["Philips Fullstack Developer | You Are You"](https://web.dio.me/home).
 The projects and activities developed along this course will be available here.
-You are invited to use the codes and improuve them.
+You are invited to use the codes and improve them.
 It will be great if you have comments or suggestions to make them better.

 ## Tecnologies And Tools
 GIT - HTML - CSS3 - BOOTSTRAP - FLEXBOX - JAVA SCRIPT - MY SQL - JAVA - ANGULAR - SPRING - POSTMAN - VS Code - INTELLIJ